zowe/community/Project Management/PI Planning/24PI1 Planning/PI Planning Preparation by Squad/Zowe API ML Squad - 24PI1 Objectives.md

 - What are you doing to solve it?
   - Provide good quality logs with meaningful and actionable information
 - When do you plan to start the work?
-  - 23PI2
+  - 24PI1
 - When do you plan to deliver the solution?
-  - 23PI4
+  - 24PI1

-### Improve Fault tolerance testing
+### Improve testing

 - What problem are you solving?
   - The problems related to fault tolerance are found in the user's systems.
 - What are you doing to solve it?
   - Improve the test suite to contain more tests on how zowe behaves in different fault scenarios and then fixing the issues.
 - When do you plan to start the work?
-  - 23PI4
+  - 24PI1
 - When do you plan to deliver the solution?
-  - 24PI1
+  - 24PI2

 ### SMF Records creation